Global Human Resource Management MSc

 15 credits

 This module develops students' understanding of employee relations and employment law and of the economic, social and political context in which it develops.
-Focused primarily on UK law, but not exclusively, it will give a sound knowledge of individual employment rights and an understanding of the application of the law in employment relations issues.
+Focused primarily on UK law, but not exclusively, the module will give a sound knowledge of individual employment rights and an understanding of the application of the law in employment relations issues.
 It will enable students to advise managers in applying the law to specific problems and in proposing appropriate legal and HR policy measures to ensure compliance with the law, best practice and the effective management of the employment relationship.

 15 credits